 Allergies are triggered by substances called allergens.
 Millions of people suffer from seasonal allergies each year.
 Symptoms range from sinus congestion, runny nose, headache, sneezing and itchy watery eyes.
 Allergens such as pollens, house dust, mite dust, animal dander, grass or mold cause allergies in more than 35 million people in the United States. (courtesy the AAAAI)

-All allergy serum for the shots are mixed on site for the patient's individual needs.
+All allergy serums are mixed on site for the patient's individual needs.
 To be considered for allergy testing you will need an evaluation by one of our physicians to determine if you are an appropriate candidate.
 For any questions please call our office at (252) 523-0687.